sparkflows/sparkflows-docs/docs/tutorials/machine-learning/bike-rental-prediction.rst

 Assemble features for modelling
 ---------------------------------

-It Assemble features columns into a feature vector using VectorAssembler Node.
+It Assembles features columns into a feature vector using VectorAssembler Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^